Correlations in typicality and an affirmative solution to the exact catalytic entropy conjecture: Open problems

 Lemma~\ref{lemma:typ} does not claim that the state $\rho'_n$ is close to ${\rho'}^{\otimes n}$.
 It is an open problem whether one can both arrange that the marginals of $\rho'_n$ are exactly equal to $\rho'$ \emph{and} $\rho'_n$ is arbitrarily close to ${\rho'}^{\otimes n}$ in trace-distance while keeping the majorization condition $\rho^{\otimes n}\succeq \rho'_n$.
 If true, this statement could likely have many further applications in physics and information theory.

 A second open problem concerns the case $H(\rho)=H(\rho')$.
 It is known from lower bounds on the catalyst dimension that in this case a finite-dimensional catalyst in general cannot be used to implement the state-transition exactly \cite{Boes2022,Blakaj2021}.
-However, it is presently unknown whether a properly infinite dimensional catalyst could be used to implement the state-transition $\rho\rightarrow \rho'$ exactly in this case.
+On the other hand, continuity of von Neumann entropy implies that it can be implemented arbitrarily well as the catalyst dimension diverges.
+However, it is presently unknown whether a catalyst with properly infinite dimensional density matrix could be used to implement the state-transition $\rho\rightarrow \rho'$ exactly in this case.

-\subsection{The proof}
+\section{The proof}

 We formulate the proof in the quantum language, but, as mentioned above, everything transfers to the classical case by replacing density matrices with probability vectors. \begin{definition} For every finite-dimensional density matrix $\rho$ and $n\in\N$, we define the following set: